8 Types of Pronouns

 • You have to fulfill the dreams of yours.

-• He doesn’t follow his duty properly.
+• He doesn’t follow the duty of his.

-• The doll is hers.
+• The red jacket is hers.

 • They are going to build the building theirs.